Adolph Aloys von Braun: Further Interests

+Braun's fondest interests were the study of natural sciences and particularly astronomy and mineralogy.
+His fine collection of minerals and meteorites was donated to the Museum of Natural History in Vienna (Naturhistorisches Museum) after his death.
 He developed personal relationships and correspondence with musicians such as Johannes Brahms, Anton Bruckner, Antonín Dvořák and Bedřich Smetana.
 The whole family was intensely involved in the musical life.
 They had a permanent Loge at the Vienna State Opera (Loge 13 Parterre).
 Braun spoke fluent German, Czech, French, Italian and English and had extensive knowledge of the numerous languages spoken in the Austrian Empire.